oracle/pgql-lang/pages/pgql-1.4-spec.md

 - Boolean values are ordered such that `false` comes before `true`.
 - Datetime values (i.e. dates, times, or timestamps) are ordered such that earlier points in time come before later points in time.

-Vertices and edges cannot be ordered directly.
+Vertices, edges and arrays cannot be ordered directly.

 ### Multiple expressions in ORDER BY